-• Installments.
+- Installments.
 Borrowers are generally required to make fixed weekly or monthly payments.
-The combined total represents the loan principal and financing service fees charged to borrowers.

-- Durations.
-Durations of credit products facilitated typically range from one to six weeks or from one to six months for cash credit products and from one to 12 months for merchandise credit products as of the date of this prospectus.
+The combined total represents the loan principal and financing service fees charged to borrowers. - Durations.
+Durations of credit products facilitated typically range from one to 18 months for cash credit products and from one to 18 months for merchandise credit products as of the date of this annual report.
 Historically, we also offered merchandise credit products that require monthly payments ranging up to 24 months. - Prepayments.
 Borrowers may pay off their account balance in full at any time, although the total amount of repayment, including the financing service fees, will remain the same as a full duration credit product. - Penalty fee.
 A penalty fee for late payment is clearly disclosed in the agreement and will be imposed as a daily penalty rate of the amount past due. - Repayment method.
 Repayments are made through the borrower's Alipay account.